Skip to content

 • small institutions for occupational retirement provision.

-The simplified framework then sets out the obligations these entities must meet — a streamlined ICT risk management regime, retaining the overall objective of digital operational resilience.
-Delegated Regulation 2024/1774 specifies the technical standards for both Article 6 and Article 16.
+The simplified framework then sets out the obligations these entities must meet — the Article 16(1)(a)–(h) duties cover a sound and documented ICT risk management framework, continuous monitoring of ICT systems, impact minimisation through resilient systems and tools, prompt identification and detection of risk sources and anomalies, identification of key ICT third-party dependencies, continuity of critical or important functions including back-up and restoration, testing of plans and measures, and implementation of relevant operational conclusions.
+Delegated Regulation 2024/1774 specifies the technical standards for both regimes (the full framework in Title II, the simplified framework in Title III).
 The simplified framework is not a general SME carve-out; it is a narrow, entity-type-specific regime.

 How to operationalize Articles 1, 2, 4, 5, 6, 16 in Modulos